 Certain AMP bonds have been designated as Build America Bonds ("BABs") and New Clean Renewable Energy Bonds ("New CREBs") pursuant to the provisions of the American Recovery and Reinvestment Act (the "Recovery Act.").
 As of the date of issuance of the bonds designated as BABs, AMP expected to receive a federal cash subsidy in the amount of 35% of the interest payable on or about each interest payment date.
 As of the date of issuance of the bonds designated as New CREBs, AMP expected to receive a cash subsidy payment from the United States Treasury over the term of the bonds equal to 70% of interest which would have been payable on the designated bonds if the interest on such bonds were determined by reference to the applicable tax credit rate under Section 54A (b)(3) of the Internal Revenue Code.
 These federal subsidies do not constitute a full faith and credit guarantee of the United States but are required to be paid by the Treasury under the Recovery Act.
 AMP is obligated to make all payments of principal and interest on the bonds designated as BABs and New CREBs whether or not it receives the federal subsidy pursuant to the Recovery Act.
 The federal government mandated budget sequestration that went into effect beginning March 1, 2013, applied to direct credit subsidy payments.
-The federal subsidy payment rate to issuers of BABs and New CREBs for relevant periods was:
+The federal subsidy payments to issuers of BABs and New CREBs for the federal fiscal years 2021 through 2024 was reduced by 5.7%.